-In the first half of the year student learning involves real numbers and operations (order of operations, integers, fractions, and decimals), algebraic concepts (solving and writing algebraic equations), proportional relationships, working with graphs and functions, and percents.
-The second half of the year we will work with collecting, displaying, and analyzing data, geometric figures, measurement of two- and three-dimensional figures, probability, multi-step equations and inequalities.
+In the first half of the year, student learning involves real numbers and operations (order of operations, integers, fractions, and decimals), algebraic concepts (solving and writing algebraic equations and expressions), proportional relationships, working with graphs and functions, and percents.
+In the second half of the year we will work with collecting, displaying, and analyzing data, geometric figures, measurement of two and three-dimensional figures, probability, and multi-step equations and inequalities.

 In 8th grade, we begin in the Pre-Algebra textbook written by Holt and McDougal.
 It is very important that the students have a strong foundation in these skills before moving into the Algebra 1 textbook.

 In the first half of the year, lessons cover the foundations of pre-algebra which involve solving multi-step equations and inequalities, using the order of operations with integers, properties of exponents, rational numbers, proportions, probability, percents, linear functions, square roots, the Pythagorean theorem, and the distance and midpoint formulas.

 Once the students have mastered this content, the class will move into the Algebra 1 textbook by Holt and McDougal.
 Depending on where the group is academically, the class has the potential to move into linear functions, quadratic functions, systems of equations and inequalities, and polynomial functions.